DouglasVDM/DouglasVDM-Cloud-Module-Week-2-Challenge/README.md

 2. Found another blog post [Deploy flask app with nginx using gunicorn and supervisor](https://medium.com/ymedialabs-innovation/deploy-flask-app-with-nginx-using-gunicorn-and-supervisor-d7a93aa07c18).
 This seems to be more aligned to the setup I need
 3. [Deploy Flask The Easy Way With Gunicorn and Nginx!](https://dev.to/brandonwallace/deploy-flask-the-easy-way-with-gunicorn-and-nginx-jgc)

+# Day 14

+1. Previous blog posts didn't get me very far.
+On to the next blog post [How to deploy your Flask App on AWS EC2 instance with Nginx, Gunicorn
+](https://berkoc.medium.com/how-to-deploy-your-flask-app-to-aws-ec2-instance-with-nginx-gunicorn-b734df606a14).
+Spent a fair amount of time reading the current post, a few times over.
+Ready for implementation later.
+Mainly keeping an eye on AWS Free Tier usage, which is at 89%
+2.